allmaps/allmaps/packages/leaflet/README.md

 # @allmaps/leaflet

-Plugin that uses WebGL to show warped IIIF images on a Leaflet map.
-The plugin works by loading [Georeference Annotations](https://preview.iiif.io/api/georef/extension/georef/).
+Allmaps plugin for [Leaflet](https://leafletjs.com/).
+This plugin allows displaying georeferenced [IIIF images](https://iiif.io/) on a Leaflet map.
+The plugin works by loading [Georeference Annotations](https://preview.iiif.io/api/georef/extension/georef/) and uses WebGL to transform images from a IIIF image server to overlay them on their correct geographical position.
+See [allmaps.org](https://allmaps.org) for more information.

+THe development of the Allmaps plugin for Leaflet was funded by [CLARIAH-VL](https://clariahvl.hypotheses.org/).

 ## How it works

 This plugin creates a new class `WarpedMapLayer` which extends and behaves like a `L.Layer`.
 You can add one or multiple Georeference Annotations to a WarpedMapLayer, and add the WarpedMapLayer to your Leaflet map.
-This will render all map items contained in the annotations on your Leaflet map!
+This will render all maps contained in the annotations on your Leaflet map!

 ## Installation